Designing a new B2B SaaS marketplace for UK energy

-Prototyping to find product-market-fit, build key relationships, and lay the groundwork for an MVP.
+Prototyping to find product-market-fit, build key relationships, and laying the groundwork for an MVP.

 Project summary